-was founded in 1963 to preserve, promote, and share knowledge about East Hampton’s rich history.
+was founded in 1963 to preserve, promote, and share knowledge about East Hampton, CT history.
 We believe that preserving historic places and events provides an essential link to our past, reminding us of who we are and where we came from.

-The mission of the Chatham Historical Society is preserve the history of East Hampton CT.
-We invite all East Hampton residents to share their history and stories with us.
-We can come to a person’s residence or set up a meeting at our museum, the town library or Senior Center.
+The mission of the Chatham Historical Society Museum is preserve the history of East Hampton, Cobalt, and Middle Haddam, CT.
+We invite all residents to share their history and stories with us.
+We can come to a person’s residence or set up a meeting at our museum, East Hampton Library or Senior Center.
 If you’d like to be interviewed or know someone that is willing, please contact us!

 The Chatham Historical Society annually publishes a calendar offering a photographic journey through East Hampton.
 It also offers an annual Antique Appraisal Day, a biennial Historic House Tour, an annual Town-wide Tag Sale, programs for local elementary school children, monthly speakers and hikes around town, and an annual Fall History Festival.